How do I go about removing an attorney?

 When someone makes a Lasting Powers of Attorney (LPA) they will appoint attorneys to act on their behalf and manage their property and financial affairs.

 Obviously, we must always take great care when choosing who we appoint as our attorney.
 An attorney has extensive powers, so its vitally important to appoint people we can trust to act in our best interests.
+But what can you do if things go wrong?
+Can an attorney be removed, and if so, how do you go about removing them?

 What can be done if a bad choice of attorney is made?

-However, bad choices are occasionally made.
+Bad choices are occasionally made.
 Some attorneys abuse their power, while others are simply incompetent.
 So, what happens if an attorneys lets you down and acts improperly when fulfilling their duties?

 If the person who made the LPA still has mental capacity then they are free to remove the attorney themselves, without the involvement of the Court of Protection.
 This is a relatively straightforward process and one with which our specialist team will be happy to assist you with.